ngonthier/ngonthier.github.io/_publications/2025-03_op_dchan_overview.md

 [PDF](https://arxiv.org/pdf/2503.14109)

-Please do not hesitate to contact me if you have any comments on this work in progress with a view to improving it.
+Please do not hesitate to contact me if you have any comments on this work in progress to improve it.

 Abstract
 ======